jsle97/tiny-callAI/README.md

 **"Model doesn't support images"**: Check the vision-capable models list above.
 Not all models have eyes!

-**"Rate limit exceeded"**: You're going too fast.
+**"Rate limiting exceeded"**: You're going too fast.
 Add some delays or upgrade your API plan.

 **"Invalid API key for Anthropic"**: Claude keys should start with `sk-ant-api03-`